junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 And sometimes, he thinks he can just understand its purrs and mumbles and low growls from deep under the throat.
 The unsaid tongues without words.

 "Sometimes I would really think about just lying down, you know, I'm so tired.
 Not exactly giving up, but just not fighting back the faith so hard again.
 I mean, look at us, what's the point of all this?
-I'm a vampire and you're... some monster, and we are in the Purgatory."
+I'm a vampire and you're... some monster, and we are in the Purgatory.
+If whatever shitty Destiny wants me end up here, fine, I guess, why bother going anywhere else."
 Once, Dean tells it.

-They just finished a fight, it was a pack of wolves, the first one was a pure blood, violent and unbelievably strong, even Cas had to struggle with it several rounds before biting into its neck and stopping it for good.
+They just finished a fight, it was a pack of werewolves, the first one was a pure blood, violent and unbelievably strong, even Cas had to struggle with it several rounds before biting into its neck and stopping it for good.
 Dean was left aside handling a handful on his own.
 They are both panting and exhausted.

 Cas growls.
-Dean drops his look to the ground, wandering inside his own head.
+Dean drops his look to the ground, wondering aloud in his own head.
 "I just can't see there is any way of getting out, even if we do, what then?
 I don't even know how much time passed here, or on Earth, if the time even pass the same.
 Forty years in Hell is four months on Earth, what if a month here is a hundred years on Earth?
-Sam could already gone, and Cas...
-I don't even know where Cas is or how's his war and everything..."
+Sam could be long gone, and Cas...
+I don't even know where Cas is or how's his war and everything...
+Everything might already be too late.
+God, I don't even get time to tell them anything."

 Dean whimpers.
 The monster he named Cas moves closer, lowering its body, leaning its body onto Dean's side.
 The twisted bones on its back twitches, looking like at an attempt to reach out, to touch him.

 Dean shakes his head.
 "You're not even real Cas, I don't know why I even keep calling you that, I don't even know why I didn't kill you like I killed all the other monsters.
 I must be losing my mind.
-Sometimes maybe I was even hoping if I'm ended by some monster here or by you, then I can stop thinking about all those, things can really end."
+Sometimes maybe I was even hoping if I'm ended by some monster here -- maybe could even be you -- then I can stop thinking about all those, things can finally end for good.
+Talking about peace, eh?"

 The creature's eyes meet his, larger and glaring than ever, bluer and sadder than ever, getting watery on edge even.
 It makes some sounds from deep below the throat, low and wet, like sobbing.
 Dean swallows, touching its side, pressing his head on its scale to let the cool sensation pass through his forehead.
 He sighs, taking a long breathe.
 "Sorry."
 Not sure if it's to make the creature or himself feel better.